- A level requirements: AAB

 This module provides an opportunity for students to gain credit from experience acquired in a placement, usually off campus, and outside their immediate academic context, in a setting that matches their academic and possible career/industry interests.
 During this placement students will have the chance to develop materials and/or undertake tasks within a practical or vocational context; to apply academic knowledge from their degree, and to develop their personal and employability skills within a working environment.
 Students will also be encouraged to critically reflect on their time on their placement, and tie their experiences into a broader theoretical understanding of what constitutes ‘politics’.

-This module is introduced to increase the variety of modules offered to third-year BA students and graduate students in the Politics Department.
+This module is introduced to increase the variety of modules offered to second-year BA students.
 With increasing student numbers and diversity of students in terms of their programme choices and their interests, this module offers a degree of specialisation and deepening of understanding of transnational security and the ways in which state and non-state actors (especially in the Global South) are responding to ‘new’ security challenges.
 The focus on the Global South aims at challenging dominant framings of regions such as Africa, Asia and Latin America as sources of insecurities that lack agency on transnational security issues.
 This module builds student’s understanding and knowledge of the processes and the politics of securitisation, crucial for understanding international peace and security in the context of shifts in global power distribution.
-This module provides specialised knowledge for final year BA students and graduate students interested in security or international relations.

 International (or Global) Political Economy (IPE/GPE) is a sub-discipline of International Relations.
 This module examines the interplay between politics and economics and the way this relationship is influenced by domestic and international forces.
 It examines the social underpinnings of economic transactions, the political frameworks that shape economic activity at national, regional and global levels, and the economic imperatives that impinge upon political decision-makers.
 During the module, you will be introduced to influential perspectives, theories and ideas that have been advanced to explain and anticipate events and developments in political economy.
 The module covers the most important issue-areas in international political economy and examines recent developments, including the global financial crisis of 2008, challenges to the western liberal order, and the impact of the ecological crisis on global political economy.
 Firms, individuals, markets, societies, social classes, and states are all important elements of IPE.
 Theories differ in the way they deal with these elements and the relative significance they accord to each of them.
 The tension between the elements, resulting in cooperation and conflict, is a major feature in the theory and practice of IPE.